heatseeknyc/landlord-lookup-pipeline/notes/quality/acris.rst

 (2) About 749 rows with duplicate instances of "DocID"

-Or was it 749 duplicate DocID's across N rows?
-Are they (always) corrections, or sometimes something different?

-Either way, we don't know how to interpret these duplcated DocIDs at present --
-so are fix is simply to drop them, via a special de-duping step in the ``push`` schema.
+Which may be corrections, or someting else.
+Either way, we don't know how to interpret these rows at present, and given their small number, don't have the appetite to figure it out  -- so our fix is simply to drop them, via a special de-duping step in the ``push`` schema.